dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/teradata-setup.md

   config_page: '/reference/resource-configs/teradata-configs'
 ---

 Some core functionality may be limited.
-If you're interested in contributing, check out the source code for the repository listed below.
+If you're interested in contributing, check out the source code in the repository listed in the next section.

 import SetUpPages from '/snippets/_setup-pages-intro.md';